Best 5 Gold and Silver Mutual Funds in India (2026)

 As of now, most silver funds do not show long-term returns yet.
 This does not mean they are underperforming.
 It simply means they have not spent enough time in the market.

-So, when comparing the best gold and silver mutual funds, do not reject silver funds just because of missing long-term data.
-Instead, focus on:
+Therefore, when comparing the best gold and silver mutual funds, investors should not evaluate silver funds only on the basis of long-term return history.
+Instead, consider:

 Gold vs Silver Mutual Funds – Key Differences